4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 	  - *Use:* In specific scenarios, such as resource-constrained environments or specific network segments, static packet filtering may be used for basic filtering without the overhead associated with more complex methods.

 ## 6.3 Stateful Packet Inspection

+### Technical Details:

+1. **Connection Tracking:**
+    - **Session Awareness:** SPI maintains a state table tracking the state of active connections, including information like source and destination IP addresses, port numbers, and connection status.
+    - **Dynamic Rule Evaluation:** Decisions are based on the context of the entire communication session, not just individual packets.
+2. **Rule Processing:**
+    - **Dynamic Rule Modification:** SPI can dynamically modify filtering rules based on the state of the connection.
+    - **Connection Establishment Tracking:** It monitors the establishment, maintenance, and termination of connections.
+3. **Stateful Awareness:**
+    - **Packet Context:** SPI understands the context of packets in relation to the entire communication session.
+    - **Dynamic Rule Adaptation:** Rules can adapt dynamically to changes in the connection state.
+4. **Content Inspection:**
+    - **Application-Layer Inspection:** SPI can inspect and filter packets based on application-layer protocols.
+    - **Deep Packet Inspection (DPI):** Allows for more granular inspection of packet contents, enabling better threat detection.
+5. **Security Enhancements:**
+    - **Prevents Spoofing:** SPI is effective in preventing IP address spoofing, as it verifies the legitimacy of incoming packets.
+    - **Dynamic Port Handling:** SPI can handle dynamically assigned port numbers, common in protocols like FTP.

+### Limitations:

+- **Resource Intensiveness:** SPI requires more computational resources compared to static packet filtering.
+- **Complexity:** The dynamic nature and awareness of connection states introduce complexity in rule management.

+### Advantages:

+- **Context Awareness:** SPI understands the context of network connections, enhancing its ability to make informed filtering decisions.
+- **Improved Security:** The ability to inspect at the application layer and dynamically adapt rules enhances security against sophisticated attacks.
+- **Adaptability:** SPI is adaptable to changes in network conditions and can handle dynamically assigned port numbers.

 ### Book Questions
 - **What is a state?**
   - A state refers to the current condition or stage in the ongoing process of communication between devices.
 In the context of stateful packet inspection, it involves the tracking of the state of active connections to understand the context of network traffic.